-Join the most knowledgeable coding experts in ophthalmology for a half-day of professional education and training.
-We’ll steer you through regulatory roadblocks and the complex maze of federal and commercial payers’ rules, arriving at solutions for appropriately maximizing all your reimbursements.
+Join the most knowledgeable coding experts in ophthalmology for a half-day of professional instruction in your area.
+We’ll map out the latest coding updates and steer you through the complex maze of payers’ rules, arriving at successful solutions for preventing claim denials and avoiding penalties.

-Developed by the American Academy of Ophthalmology and presented in partnership with the Minnesota of Academy of Ophthalmology, Codequest provides unparalleled instruction relevant to all practice sizes, and each session includes valuable information specific to your region.
+Developed by the American Academy of Ophthalmology and presented in partnership with the Minnesota Academy of Ophthalmology, Codequest provides unparalleled instruction relevant to all practice sizes, and each session includes valuable information specific to your state.

 HOW YOU’LL BENEFIT

 - Boost your documentation and coding performance according to federal and commercial payer rules

 - Implement coding competencies for each specialty

 - Prepare for the inevitable audit scenario

 - Codequest is a great resource for helping you prepare to take the OCS exams.

 WHAT YOU’LL COVER IN FOUR HOURS